cmdrkotori/mplaylist/README.rst

 =========

 A simple `mpv <https://github.com/mpv-player/mpv>`_ playlist manager written in Qt.
-Literally written in about an hour.
+Written in about five hours.

 Instructions
 ============